Axert Side Effects

 Applies to almotriptan: oral tablet

-Along with its needed effects, almotriptan (the active ingredient contained in Axert) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by almotriptan (the active ingredient contained in Axert).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking almotriptan:Less common
+You should check with your doctor immediately if any of these side effects occur when taking almotriptan:Less common

 - Burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings